kampersanda/xcdat/README.md

 ### `xcdat_enumerate`

-It prints all the keywords stored in a given index.
+It prints all the keywords stored in a given dictionary.

 ```
 $ xcdat_enumerate idx.bin | head -3